meltano/meltano/docs/src/_cloud/fees.md

 2. Credits are priced based on a diminishing slope.
 In other words, the more Pipelines Customer runs, the cheaper the incremental cost per unique Pipeline Run.
 Rates will be determined by the Service Consumption Table set forth below, subject to the terms of your specific Order Form.
 Meltano will provide Customer with monthly usage for the current and previous months via the Meltano Cloud CLI and dashboard.

-3. Purchased Credits do not expire so long the Meltano Cloud platform continues to be used; _provided, however_, Credits expire if no Pipeline Runs are attempted for one year.
+3. Purchased Credits do not expire so long the Meltano Cloud platform continues to be used; _provided, however_, unused Credits expire if no Pipeline Runs are attempted and no Credit Purchase is completed during a period of one year.
 When the Credits in Customer’s Organization are fully consumed, the Organization will cease running Pipelines.
 When Credits are close to being, fully consumed Meltano Cloud will alert Customer.
 If Customer has a Credit Purchase that is close to being fully consumed, Customer must contact Customer's account representative to arrange for a new purchase on an updated Order Form or complete a Credit Purchase through Meltano Cloud.

 4. <u>Service Consumption Table</u>: